 The goal of the research

 Indian research aims to focus on cost-effective methods of water treatment.
 The bacteria are easy to grow and can serve the purpose very well.
-Unlike water treatment, no skilled workforce is needed to cultivate toxic metal-eating bacteria does not require a trained workforce.
+Unlike water treatment, culturing toxic metal-eating bacteria does not require a trained workforce.

-Its user-friendly capability could perform multiple functions in India, where access to clean water remains a privilege in many regions.
+Its user-friendly capability could serve multiple functions in India, where access to clean water remains a privilege in many regions.
 According to the World Health Organization (WHO), waterborne diseases

 kill 3,4 million people worldwide every year, mainly in developing countries.